PaninDmytro/Task_Tracker_App/README.md

 ## Technologies

-The TODO app is powered by the following technologies:
+The Task Tracker App is powered by the following technologies:

 - React: A JavaScript library for building user interfaces.
 - TypeScript: A superset of JavaScript that adds static types to the language.